carpentries-incubator/gap-lesson/instructors.md

 demonstrate some Windows-specific aspects of working with GAP.

 * Before start, check that everyone has installed GAP and knows how to start it.
+Also remind that it's not advised to install in in the path with spaces, e.g. in "My Documents".

 * Help to adjust terminal settings, especially show to Windows users that they can permanently change colours and fonts in mintty shell (the one started with